rafaelmoni/node-kknd-editor/readme.md

 The `modify` script is still in progress, but it already copy and modifies the `game.exe` into a `game_modified.exe`.

-Inside of it, there's a function called `modifyUnit`, it will modify the unit information based on the offset of the information specified.
+Inside of it, there's a class instantiation, and inside this class we extract a function called `modifyUnit`, it will modify the unit information based on the offset of the information specified.

 You need units.json to be extracted before you modify things.
 There are memory offset attributes for `unit`, `turret` and `projectile` informations at the beginning of the file like `cost`, `speed`, `fireSpeed` and `buildTime`.